MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 1. Use F6 (**Build Solution**) to build your client application.
 If you have no build errors, use F5 (**Start debugging**) to run your application.

 2. If your project builds and runs successfully, the application will prompt for an access token, each time the SDK calls your `AcquireOAuth2Token()` method.
-Note that you can reuse a previously generated token, if the requested variable values are the same:
+You can reuse a previously generated token, if the requested variable values are the same:

 ```cmd
 Run the PowerShell script to generate an access token using the following values, then copy/paste it below: